 Intan woke up in agony.
 It was only three in the morning.
 Her muscles groaned in soreness and her body felt bruised.
 Her left feet burned with a deep penetrating ache.
 Her dream felt real as she recalled the thousand miles in the forlorn desert.
 Would she ever discover a paradise on earth?
 She cried in hopelessness as she popped another painkiller into her mouth.

 Intan had been living with fibromyalgia since her diagnosis a year ago.
-She had been riding a rollercoaster as she fought to keep from falling into the abyss of despair.
-Her days were filled with pain, gloom, depression and extreme fatigue although there would be a few bright days which were becoming a rarity.
+It had been a rollercoaster ride as she fought to keep from falling into the abyss of despair.
+Her days were filled with pain, gloom, desolation and extreme fatigue although there would be a few bright days which were becoming a rarity.
 It was common to have piercing pain poking her simultaneously like nails being hammered into her flesh.
 She wondered how anyone could undergo crucifixion in the old days.
 At times, tingling sensation spread throughout her entire body as if ants were crawling and feasting on her skin.
 The worst ordeal came from tackling multitudes of symptoms accompanying her physical afflictions ranging from migraines, irritated bowel syndrome, occasional hives flare ups, sinusitis, and so forth.

 Waking up every morning was a struggle for her as her body mimicked bouts of arthritis with stiff fingers clenched up refusing to be loosened.
 As soon as her eyes opened to the rising sun, she would beg God on her knees to give her strength as she prepared to enter the warzone.
 She clawed her way through tiredness for the rest of the day with what little energy left to make ends meet.
 Her nights were not of rest and rejuvenation as she battled with insomnia and sleep disturbances.
 Once in a while, she would sail through her daily chores smoothly and pondered whether the previous day’s combat was a stroke of ill-fantasy.